PolyArch/dsa-docs/Basics/Overview.rst

   operations are also exposed to the ISA.
 By "decoupled" we refer to designs which seprate memory pipelines from computation pipelines, so that each can have their own specialized primitives. [#]_

+TODO(@Jian Weng): Put a figure of mapping program to decoupled-spatial here.

 What can DSAGEN be useful for?